-In the recent case of In re Kehoe, an Objection to a Debtor's Claim of Exemptions was filed by the Chapter 7 Trustee against the Debtor.
-The Debtor owns his home as tenants by the entireties (TBE) with his wife and used the TBE exemption to fully exempt the marital house.
+In the recent case of in re Kehoe, the Chapter 7 Trustee filed an Objection to a Debtor's Claim of Exemptions against the Debtor.
+The Debtor owns his home as a tenant by the entireties (TBE) with his wife.
+And, they used the TBE exemption to fully exempt the marital house.
 The Debtor did not claim a homestead exemption for the home.
-Instead, he applied the $4,000 wildcard exemption to a car he owns individually.
+Instead, he applied the $4,000 wild card exemption to a car he owns individually.

-The Trustee objected to the vehicle’s $4,000.00 exemption claim on the basis the Debtor is receiving the benefits of a homestead exemption and thus does not qualify for the $4,000 Wild Card exemption.
-The Debtor asserted that he is entitled to utilize the wildcard exemption because: (i) he neither claimed nor is receiving any benefits from the homestead exemption; and (ii) the Debtor and his wife have no joint debts, so this case presents no issue of the Trustee being impeded from administering a jointly owned asset where joint debts exist.
+The Trustee objected to the vehicle’s $4,000.00 exemption claim.
+The basis was that the Debtor is receiving the benefits of a homestead exemption.
+Thus, they do not qualify for the $4,000 Wild Card exemption.
+The Debtor asserted that he has a right to utilize the wildcard exemption because of two things.
+One, he neither claimed nor is receiving any benefits from the homestead exemption.
+Two, the Debtor and his wife have no joint debts.
+So this case presents no issue of the Trustee being impeded from administering a jointly owned asset where joint debts exist.

 The issue to be determined was whether the Debtor, through the homestead exemption's self-executing nature, was somehow receiving the benefits of the homestead exemption.

 The Court found that while the Debtor's non-filing spouse retained her homestead rights in the property, such retention does not in any way prevent the Chapter 7 Trustee from administering any TBE property for the benefit of joint creditors.
 The Chapter 7 Trustee may not administer the TBE property because no joint debts exist.
-The Debtor was not, in any respect, receiving the benefits of the homestead exemption and was entitled to claim the $4,000 wildcard exemption.
+The Debtor was not, in any respect, receiving the benefits of the homestead exemption.
+And, they were entitled to claim the $4,000 wild card exemption.

-If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to firstname.lastname@example.org, or complete the contact form below.
+If you have questions about foreclosure, loan modification, bankruptcy; or other alternatives, please feel free to call my office at 954-484-9987.
+Or, send an e-mail to firstname.lastname@example.org, or complete the contact form below.